MicrosoftDocs/dynamics365smb-docs/business-central/across-faq-win-cli.md

 ms.service: dynamics365-business-central
 ms.topic: article
-ms.search.keywords: Frequently asked questions, Windows client ms.date: 12/07/2019
+ms.search.keywords: Frequently asked questions, Windows client ms.date: 12/06/2019
 ms.author: sgroespe

 ---
-# FAQ About the Windows Client and Business Central
+# FAQ About Windows Client and Business Central

 The first releases of [!INCLUDE[prodshort](includes/prodshort.md)] on premises included an installed client derived from Dynamics NAV.
 Starting with 2019 release wave 2, this legacy component, referred to as "the Windows client", will **no longer** be available for [!INCLUDE[prodshort](includes/prodshort.md)].
 Find answers for some of the most common questions here.